-The painted greenling is a common fish in our in coastal waters, but they are not often seen, you should enjoy the sighting when one is found.
+The painted greenling is a common fish in the Pacific Northwest coastal waters, but they are not often seen, you should enjoy the sighting when one is found.

 The painted greenling can be found from Alaska to California but are quite rare from Vancouver Island north.
 They can be found from shoreline shallows to around 50 meters deep.